arthuro555/GDevelop/newIDE/README-extensions.md

 -   Choose a unique and descriptive name.
 Create a folder with this name in _Extensions_.
 -   Create a file in it named _JsExtension.js_ and copy the content of the _JsExtension.js_ of another extension.
 -   Change the extension information (`extension.setExtensionInformation`).
 The first argument is the extension internal name and should be the same name as your folder for consistency.
--   Remove all the actions/conditions/expressions declarations and tests, run `node import-GDJS-Runtime.js` and reload GDevelop to verify that your extension is loaded.
+-   Remove all the actions/conditions/expressions declarations and tests, run `node import-GDJS-Runtime.js` and reload GDeveloppe to verify that your extension is loaded.
 -   Create a file called for example _yourextensionnametools.js_ in the same directory.
 -   Add back the declarations in your extension.
 Use `setIncludeFile` when declaring your actions/conditions/expressions and set the name of the ts file that you've created **but with a js extension**, prefixed by the path from the root folder.
 For example:
     ```js